403-337-2490

 Please don’t exceed the posted speed limit of 15 km/h while on the course.

-All dogs must be well managed and/or on a leash at all times.
+All dogs must be well mannered and on a leash at all times.
+Dogs not permitted near the clubhouse or inside the buildings.
 Please pick up their deposits and dispose in the garbage barrels.

 Target Types Thrown at Silver Willow